Steel's Programme: Evidential Framework, the Core and Ultimate-L: Probing Steel's Programme: The Core as Ultimate-

 A different argument is based on resuming Steel's reasons to adopt $V$=Ultimate-$L$ (1.)-(3.) stated in section 5.2: these, overall, suggest to the Core Universist that $V$=Ultimate-$L$ is a very successful axiom, which could be seen as being \textit{already} justified `extrinsically' -- insofar as practically \textit{all} undecidable statements are settled by it.

-More precisely, the Core Universist might use a form of `regressive' reasoning here: she will require $\mathsf{MV}_T$ to incorporate `$\mathcal{C} \models$V=Ultimate-$L$' in $T$, because she takes $V$=Ultimate-$L$' to be an \textit{already} independently justified axiom.
+More precisely, the Core Universist might use a form of `regressive' reasoning here: she will require $\mathsf{MV}_T$ to incorporate `$\mathcal{C} \models$V=Ultimate-$L$' in $T$, because she takes `$V$=Ultimate-$L$' to be an \textit{already} independently justified axiom.

-However, in section 5.2, we have already hinted at the inherent limitations of this strategy: $\mathsf{MV}$ would no longer be used as a means to indicate which bits of $\mathcal{L}_{\in}$ are meaningful; on the contrary, it would be $\mathcal{L}_{\in}$ to provide us information about what specific $T$ should be chosen in $\mathsf{MV}_T$.
+However, in section 5.2, we have already hinted at the inherent limitations of this strategy: $\mathsf{MV}$ would no longer be used as a means to indicate what bits of $\mathcal{L}_{\in}$ ought to be believed to be `meaningful' (to legitimately hold); on the contrary, it would be $\mathcal{L}_{\in}$ to provide us information about what specific $T$ should be chosen in $\mathsf{MV}_T$.
 In other terms, the Core Universist wanting to use this `extrinsic' argument would, ultimately, violate her own unbiasedness about all different theories expressed by $\mathsf{MV}$.

 Another, more general, concern is that $V$=Ultimate-$L$ isn't the only successful axiom she has at hand.
 In particular, since she knows that the core need not be Ultimate-$L$, and that $T$ in $\mathsf{MV}_T$ is consistent with `$\mathcal{C} \not \models$V=Ultimate-$L$' (Theorem \ref{nUlt-L}), the Core Universist could ultimately settle on other, equally successful, axioms for the core.
 For instance, she might want to adopt `$\mathcal{C} \models$ MM$^{++}$', as MM$^{++}$ implies that $c=\aleph_2$, and is clearly able to settle many other undecidable statements.